PROFILE

 Indonesia (CGI), which have provided substantial

 foreign economic assistance.
-Donors remain
+Donors in recent

 Indonesia has been a strong supporter of the